HyperionGray/trio-jsonrpc/README.md

 5. Managing connection state over the course of multiple requests.
 (I.e. allowing one handler to indicate that the connection is authorized, so other handlers can use that authorization information to make access control decisions.)
-6. Possibly logging information about each request.
+6. Applying pre-handler or post-handler logic to each request, for example logging each request before it is dispatched.

 This library cannot feasibly implement a default solution that handles the aforementioned items in a way that satsifies every downstream project.
 Instead, the library gives you the pieces you need to build a server.
+We will go through each piece one at a time.

 ```python
 from dataclasses import dataclass